Plumbing Maintaince

 Drain linesCarry wastewaterCostly pipe failures

-Creating Your Restaurant Kitchen Plumbing Maintenance Checklist
+How to Develop a Restaurant Kitchen Plumbing Maintenance Checklist

-Daily Tasks
+Daily routine

 • Clean drain screens and remove debris

-Grease Trap Maintenance
+Grease Trap

 Grase Trap Diagram

-• Slow draining sinks in your kitchen area
+• Slow draining sinks in your kitchen

-• Water pooling around the drain entrances
+• Water sitting in the drain holes

 Grease trap maintenance steps:

-1. Measure grease and solids weekly
+1. Weekly measurement of grease and solids

-2. Pump when capacity reaches 25%
+2. Pump @ 25% capacity 5.

-3. Scrape plates before washing
+3. Scrape plates before washing.

-4. Never pour fryer oil down drains
+4. Never pour fryer oil down the drain

-DIY Grease Trap Care
+DIY Grease Trap Care:

-Preventing Clogged Kitchen Drains
+How to Stop Clogged Kitchen Drains

-Signs Of Clogged Drains
+Signs of Blocked Drains

-• Foul odors from drains
+• Stench from drains

 • Water backing up

-• Reduced water pressure
+• Low water pressure

-• Gurgling sounds
+• Gurgling noises

-Water Heater Maintenance for Commercial Kitchens
+Commercial Kitchen Water Heater Maintenance

-Emergency plumbing planning
+Emergency plumbing planning and

-Emergency plumbing plan:
+Emergency plumbing scheme:

-• Label water shutoff valves
+• Label the water shutoff valves

 • Train managers on response steps

-• Keep spill kits accessible
+• Make spill kits available

-• Maintain a service agreement
+• Keep a service agreement

-Protecting Your Restaurant Investment
+Safeguarding Your Restaurant Investment

 FAQ

-How often should restaurant plumbing maintenance be scheduled?
+How often should restaurants schedule plumbing maintenance?